 Reggie Ruffin believes that the safety standards and equipment at the factory were subpar.
-He stated that “some people were getting sick while they were working there” because of the unsafe conditions.
+He mentioned that unsafe conditions led to people becoming sick while they were still working at the factory.

 Ruffin suspects that Frito-Lay was responsible for his father’s death in 2010 from IV lung cancer caused by exposure to asbestos.
 He started looking into the company and the factory in Jackson and found that others who worked in similar positions as his father had passed away from mesothelioma and other serious illnesses.

 In the 1990s, OSHA required employers to inform employees of asbestos material in their buildings.
-Ruffin claims that they neglected to inform employees and did all they could to make sure those affected would not be able to receive compensation due to statute of limitation laws in Mississippi that requires claims to be “filed within three years of a patient being diagnosed or dying.
+Ruffin claims that they neglected to inform employees and did all they could to make sure those affected would not be able to receive compensation due to statute of limitation laws in Mississippi that requires claims to be filed within a three year duration after a patient either is diagnosed or has died.